JustinV7/rails-coding-assessment/README.md

 bundle exec rails s
 ```

-And now you can visit the site documentation with the URL http://localhost:3000/apipie
+And now you can visit the API documentation with the URL http://localhost:3000/apipie